Workstation ergonomic support and hygiene

 • Take regular breaks.

-• Raise the height of the laptop screen with a laptop stand, raiser or use books!
+• Raise the height of the laptop screen with a laptop stand raiser or you can use books.

 • Position your laptop to avoid glare and reflection on the computer screen.